-Gene links obesity and immunityAugust 16th, 2013 in Medical research /
+Gene links obesity and immunityAugust 16, 2013 in Medicine & Health / Medical research

 Auckland scientists have discovered a gene that links the immune system with obesity and potentially a new pathway to fight the worldwide obesity epidemic.

 Researchers from The University of Auckland found that the gene was a vital part of the immuno-metabolic reaction in cells, connecting the immune response to infection with cell metabolism.
 The work has been published in the latest issue of Cell Metabolism, regarded as the top international journal in the field.

 "New research into obesity and its associated diseases has revealed activation of the immune system, and subsequent inflammation, as a major driver of these conditions", says Professor Phil Crosier from the University's Department of Molecular Medicine and Pathology.

 This has led researchers to investigate connections between the traditionally distinct disciplines of immunity and metabolism; a field of research termed 'immunometabolism', he says.

 "One way that metabolic and immunological pathways intersect during inflammation is the influence of intracellular metabolism on immune cell function."

 The research, led by Dr Chris Hall in Professor Crosier's laboratory, used live imaging within transparent zebrafish embryos to uncover a new mechanism that controls immune cell function by the activity of a mitochondrial enzyme (immunoresponsive gene 1) that helps regulate mitochondrial metabolism of fatty acids.

 "Fatty acids are used to fuel the inflammatory response via the mitochondria (which are the energy factories in cells)," says Professor Crosier.
 "In white blood cells, fatty acids can enhance the metabolic and immune function of cells, mediated through this gene."